spatie/uptime-monitor-app/README.md

 ```

 2. Specify a Slack webhook url in the `notifications.slack.url` key
 in `configuration.php` found in the installation directory.
+You can [create a new webhook url](https://my.slack.com/services/new/incoming-webhook/) on the Slack website.

 ## Configuration